 - Enjoy a combination of on-campus and distance learning

+It is estimated that the dance economy in the UK alone employs around 200,000 people as dancers, teachers and choreographers.
 In addition to this, many work as community dance practitioners, promoters, producers, designers, publicists, technicians, physiotherapists, medical and alternative practitioners, therapists, writers and academics.

 This MA Dance practices course is a highly flexible postgraduate qualification, appealing to the UK and international student market.
 It is aimed at established professionals and emerging artists/facilitators working within the cultural or creative industries.